ChiperSage/chipersage/README.md

 I'm a passionate Backend Developer with a focus on creating secure and efficient authentication systems.
 I have experience in building login and registration features across several popular programming languages and frameworks.
 I have developed and implemented login and registration systems in various programming languages, each tailored to the specific strengths and best practices of the language.

 ### Languages
-- Javascript, Python, PHP, Typescript.
+- Javascript, Python, PHP, Ruby.

 ### Projects
 - https://github.com/ChiperSage/Login-Register-RubyOnRails